mrvnthss/deep-learning-with-dobble/README.md

 - [Acknowledgments](#acknowledgments)
 - [License](#license)

-## The Card Game *Dobble*
+## The Card Game Dobble

 [*Dobble*](https://www.dobblegame.com) is a popular card game that challenges players to spot matching symbols between pairs of cards.
-While there are different modes of play, the basic idea of the game remains the same: every two cards in a deck of playing cards have exactly one symbol in common, and players must identify that unique symbol as quickly as possible.
+While there are different modes of play, the basic idea of the game remains the same: Every two cards in a deck of playing cards have exactly one symbol in common, and players must identify that unique symbol as quickly as possible.
 A classic *Dobble* deck consists of 55 playing cards, with 8 different symbols placed on each card.
 The constraint that any two cards share one and only one symbol gives rise to a rich mathematical structure known as finite projective planes.
 There are several well-written articles on the web about this topic, some of which I have listed in the [References](#references) section of this README.

 <div align="center">
     <img src="reports/other/dobble-brettspiel-empfehlungen.jpg" alt="card-game-dobble" width="700">